abhishekbhadange/VehicleApp/README.md

 distance, a command to stop the car was issued from the server to the android application.
 In case of audio command, a specific audio file stored on the mobile phones' internal storage was played using media player to control the car.
 And in other case, a string "F" (meaning continue moving forward) or "S" (meaning stop) was sent from the server to control the car movement using the camera flash.
-Basically in the second case, the camera's LED flash reamined on until the car crossed the threshold distance from the accident site.
+Basically in the second case, the camera's LED flash remained on until the car crossed the threshold distance from the accident site.
 All communcation between the server and the android application was carried out using sockets.